malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     ARDUINO_UNO_D0 = PB_0,            // D0 signal is valid
     ARDUINO_UNO_D1 = PB_0,            // Not valid as it's duplicate
     ARDUINO_UNO_D2 = ARDUINO_UNO_D0,  // Not valid as it's duplicate
-    ARDUINO_UNO_D3 = NA               // Not valid as doesn't exist
+    ARDUINO_UNO_D3 = NC               // Not valid as doesn't exist

 ### Testing compliance

 There should be both compile and run time checks to confirm whether a board has valid Arduino Uno pin names.
 The following checks should be implemented:

-- ARDUINO_UNO_Dx/Ax pin definition and possible duplicates
+- `ARDUINO_UNO_Dx/Ax` pin definition and possible duplicates
-- I2C compatibility on ARDUINO_UNO_D14/D15
+- I2C compatibility on `ARDUINO_UNO_D14/D15`
-- SPI compatibility on ARDUINO_UNO_D10/D11/D12/D13
+- SPI compatibility on `ARDUINO_UNO_D10/D11/D12/D13`
-- UART compatibility on ARDUINO_UNO_D0/D1
+- UART compatibility on `ARDUINO_UNO_D0/D1`
-- PWM compatibility on ARDUINO_UNO_D3/D5/D6/D9/D10/D11
+- PWM compatibility on `ARDUINO_UNO_D3/D5/D6/D9/D10/D11`
-- Analog compatibility on ARDUINO_UNO_A0/A1/A2/A3/A4/A5
+- Analog compatibility on `ARDUINO_UNO_A0/A1/A2/A3/A4/A5`

 There is a proposal [here](https://github.com/ARMmbed/mbed-os/compare/master...jeromecoutant:DEV_STANDARDIZATION) on how to perform tests on pins.

 Additionally, there should be tests on each of the Arduino Uno pins to confirm whether the required funcionality is implemented correctly.
-This can be achieved by using the FPGA test shield and reusing the existing [tests](https://github.com/ARMmbed/mbed-os/tree/master/TESTS/mbed_hal_fpga_ci_test_shield) (note it's about to be moved)
+This can be achieved by using the FPGA test shield and the existing [tests](https://github.com/ARMmbed/mbed-os/tree/master/hal/tests/TESTS/mbed_hal_fpga_ci_test_shield).

 The tests could be compiled and run unsing Greentea as shown here: